joelparkerhenderson/git-commit-message/README.md

   * This is the same convention as writing an email message.

 For more about these see [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/)

-## Imperatives

-My team uses a title convention that helps us read fast, and helps us write tools to parse messages.

-We agree on a short list of imperatives i.e. imperative mood, present tense, active voice, verbs:

-* Add = Create a capability e.g. feature, test, dependency.
-* Drop = Delete a capability e.g. feature, test, dependency.
-* Fix = Fix an issue e.g. bug, typo, accident, misstatement.
-* Bump = Increase the version of something e.g. a dependency.
-* Make = Change the build process, or tools, or infrastructure.
-* Start = Begin doing something; e.g. enable a toggle, feature flag, etc.
-* Stop = End doing something; e.g. disable a toggle, feature flag, etc.
-* Refactor = A change that MUST be just refactoring.
-* Reformat = A change that MUST be just formatting, e.g. omit whitespace.
-* Rephrase = A change that MUST be just textual, e.g. edit a comment, doc, etc.
-* Optimize = A change that MUST be just about performance, e.g. speed up code.
-* Document = A change that MUST be only in the documentation, e.g. help files.

-## Reasoning

-We primarily care that our team communicates effectively with our shared understanding.

-We secondarily like these verbs above because they're easy to read, easy to type, and clear in many cultures.

-If you and your team prefer other words, that's fine too; use what works for you.

 ## Reject these formats